 During this course, students participate in preoperative and postoperative care of surgical patients, as well as participating in the operative procedures themselves.
 The students are considered an integral part of the surgical team at a more advanced level than the core surgical clerks (SURG 350).
 Clinical x-ray and pathology conferences, ward rounds, and teaching seminars form the basis for surgical instruction outside the operating room.
 Assumption of graduated individual responsibility is encouraged.
 As sub-interns, students are responsible to their resident team as well as attendings.
+Grading: Clinical Grading

-SURG 456 Cardiac Surgery
+SURG 456 Cardiac Surgery 4 weeks, Credits 3

 The Division of Cardiothoracic Surgery is dedicated to the assessment, diagnosis and treatment of cardiovascular disease.
 As a student you will partake in both the inpatient and outpatient arenas as well as being involved in the operating room.
 The major cardiovascular disorders include: Coronary Disease, Valvular Disease, Heart Failure and Transplant.
+Grading: Clinical Grading

-SURG 458 Diseases of the Breast
+SURG 458 Diseases of the Breast 4 weeks, Credits 3

 This course is conducted as a preceptorship, allowing the student an experience in inpatient and outpatient care of problems related to surgery oncology and to the breast.
 The service is incredibly focused with a majority of cases centering on the management of breast diseases, though there is exposure to other areas such as melanoma, sarcoma, and thyroid/parathyroid disease.
+Grading: Clinical Grading